Icepenguins101/charms-bar-port/README.md

 <br />
 <br />
 Q: Why are the animations stiff?<br />
-A: I'm new to C#, so the animations may not match.
-Again, if anyone wants to have their go at improving this, then ask me, and I'll send a Google Drive link for you to improve upon.
+A: I'm new to C#, so the animations may not match.<!-- Again, if anyone wants to have their go at improving this, then ask me, and I'll send a Google Drive link for you to improve upon.-->
 <br />
 <br />
 Q: I'm trying to ALT+F4 the program but it won't let me.
 Why?<br />